 Let’s start with credentials.
-Cave of the Mounds in Blue Mounds is designated a “National Natural Landmark,” yet it may be easier to remember it as the “jewel box” of America’s major caves, named as such for the delicacy of its formations.
+Cave of the Mounds is designated a “National Natural Landmark,” yet it may be easier to remember it as the “jewel box” of America’s major caves, named as such for the delicacy of its formations.

 The main cave began forming more than a million years ago, and every drop of water entering the cave leaves calcite crystals on the ceiling, walls and floor.
 It can take upwards of 150 years to deposit one cubic inch of these crystal formations.

 The cave was accidently discovered in 1939 when workers removing limestone from a quarry blasted into rock, revealing this stupendous underground cavern with rooms, galleries and nooks and crannies.
-Today, more than 25,000 students visit the cave each year.
+Today, more than 25,000 students visit each year.

 Choose a hot summer day to visit – the cave has the same temperature every day of the year, a cool 50 degrees.
 General Manager Joe Klimczak noted they’re still discovering more passageways: “The cave is still unveiling itself to us, and we’re just a blip on the geologic timeline.”

 Devil’s Lake State Park, not far from Wisconsin Dells, is the most visited state park in Wisconsin.
 Each year hundreds of thousands of visitors enjoy the 360-acre spring-fed lake, the 500-foot bluffs teetering over it and the 30 miles of trails that comprise the trifecta of this natural wonder.

 Scientists believe the bluffs were formed 1.6 billion years ago, making them one of the most ancient rock outcrops in North America.
 The ranges are resplendent for their plum-colored quartzite, a strong, dependable rock for experienced rock climbers.
 Make a point to hike the east bluff to see Balance Rock and Devil’s Doorway, two oddities created by Mother Nature.